wolfred24/wro4j-runner/README.md

 # wro4j-runner

 Command-line runner for Wro4j.
-This fork revives the legacy Wro4j library, which was compatible with 32-bit Java, and updates it to restore its functionality.
+This fork revives the legacy Wro4j library, which is compatible with 32-bit Java, and updates it to restore its functionality.

 # Download